Putin orders Russian military to beef up forces by 137,000

 All Russian men aged 18-27 must serve one year in the military, but a large share avoid the draft for health reasons or deferments granted to university students.
 The share of men who avoid the draft is particularly big in Moscow and other major cities.

-The Russian military rounds up draftees twice a year, during the spring and in the fall.
-Putin ordered the drafting 134,500 conscripts during the latest spring draft.
+The Russian military rounds up draftees twice a year, starting April 1 and Oct.
+1. Putin ordered the drafting of 134,500 conscripts during the latest spring draft earlier this year and 127,500 last fall.

 In recent years, the Kremlin has emphasized increasing the share of volunteer contract soldiers as it sought to modernize the army and improve its readiness.
-Before the Kremlin sent troops into Ukraine, the Russian military had over 400,000 contract soldiers, including 147,000 in the ground forces.
+Before the Kremlin sent troops into Ukraine on Feb.
+24, the Russian military had over 400,000 contract soldiers, including about 147,000 in the ground forces.
+The number of conscripts has been estimated at around 270,000, and officers and non-commissioned officers have accounted for the rest.

 Military observers have noted that if the campaign in Ukraine drags on, those numbers could be clearly insufficient to sustain the operations in Ukraine, which has declared a goal of forming a 1-million-strong military.